rubellyte/youtube-dl-sep/README.md

 <Write what each group member did>

 Nikitas Konstantopoulos: Instrumented the get_suitable_downloader function and created a test for it(improved coverage for the function) and Instrumented the get_base_url function and created a test for it (improved coverage for the function)

+Matei Mahu:Instrumented and made test for extract uploader and extract selected tab